 The Company's inventories primarily include bullion and bullion coins and are acquired and initially recorded at fair market value.
-The fair market value of the bullion and bullion coins is comprised of two components: 1) published market values attributable to the cost of the raw precious metal, and 2) a published premium paid at acquisition of the metal.
+The fair market value of the bullion and bullion coins is comprised of two components: (1) published market values attributable to the cost of the raw precious metal, and (2) a published premium paid at acquisition of the metal.
 The premium is attributable to the additional value of the product in its finished goods form and the market value attributable solely to the premium may be readily determined, as it is published by multiple reputable sources.
 The premium is included in the cost of the inventory, paid at acquisition, and is a component of the total fair market value of the inventory.
 The precious metal component of the inventory may be hedged through the use of precious metal commodity positions, while the premium component of our inventory is not a commodity that may be hedged.

-The Company's inventories are subsequently recorded at their fair market values.
-Daily changes in fair market value are recorded in the income statement through cost of sales and are offset by hedging derivatives, with changes in fair value of the hedging derivatives also recorded in cost of sales in the condensed consolidated statements of income.
-The premium component of market value included in the inventories as of March 31, 2014 and June 30, 2013 totaled \$3.4 million and \$1.8 million, respectively.
-Commemorative coins, which are not hedged, are also included in inventory at the lower of cost or market and represent totaled \$1.8 million and \$0.0 million as of March 31, 2014 and June 30, 2013, respectively.
-For the nine months ended March 31, 2014 and 2013, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were \$3.1 million and \$3.8 million, respectively.
+The Company's inventories are subsequently recorded at their fair market values, that is, "marked-to-market".
+The daily changes in the fair market value of our inventory are offset by daily changes in fair market value of hedging derivatives that are taken with respects to our inventory positions; both the change in the fair market value of the inventory and the change in the fair market value of these derivative instruments are recorded in cost of sales in the condensed consolidated statements of income.

+The premium component of market value included in the inventories as of December 31, 2014 and June 30, 2014 totaled \$4.7 million and \$3.3 million, respectively.
+Commemorative coins, which are not hedged, are also included in inventory at the lower of cost or market and totaled \$0.4 million and \$2.6 million as of December 31, 2014 and June 30, 2014, respectively.
+As of December 31, 2014 and June 30, 2014, the unrealized gains (losses) resulting from the difference between market value and cost of physical inventories were \$(12.3) million and \$3.8 million, respectively.